1. Do I need or does my child need orthodontic treatment?

 During the initial appointment, which takes approximately one hour, the objective is to determine if orthodontic treatment is recommended and provide an individualized plan in a friendly, caring and enjoyable atmosphere.

-The Cayman Orthodontics treatment coordinator will review the orthodontic treatment plan prescribed by the orthodontist, discuss financial arrangements, and answer questions regarding insurance, appointments and treatment concerns.
+The Orthodontics at Cayman Dental Services treatment coordinator will review the orthodontic treatment plan prescribed by the orthodontist, discuss financial arrangements, and answer questions regarding insurance, appointments and treatment concerns.

 Although we prefer to evaluate children by age seven, many children are not ready to begin treatment until more permanent teeth come in.
 After their new patient exam, children who are too young to begin treatment are placed in our Recall Program.